metislabs/slate/source/includes/_quick_guide.md

 ### Predictions

-* The core of the Metislabs API provides different forms of `Predictions` for the user.
+* The core of the Metis Labs API provides different forms of `Predictions` for the user.
 * `Predictions` are projected future `Readings` made from previously recorded `Readings`.
 * In most cases, for each `Reading`, there are a set of `Predictions` associated with it.
 * Each `Prediction` belongs to an `interval` set as there are 5, 10 and 15 minute `Predictions` made from a `Reading`.